DuckBoss/JJMumbleBot-PluginLibrary/README.md

 - <b>osrs_wiki:</b> A plugin that displays pricing of items, wiki results, and quest summaries for old school runescape.

 ## Usage:
-- Copy the plugin folders from this repository into your plugins folder of JJMumbleBot
+- Copy the plugin folders from this repository into your JJMumbleBot plugins folder.